- Published on

 - I provided AI with some context of my application and how filtering works.

-- I gave it examples of questions and the respective filters it should respond with.
+- I gave it examples of questions and the respective filters it should respond with (few-shot prompting).

 - I asked it to standardize its output in a way that enables easy parsing.